Download This Sample

 Sign Me Up

-Medgar Evers was an American civil rights activist from Mississippi who actively fought for voting rights, segregation, and boycotts of businesses that practiced discrimination.
+Medgar Evers was an American civil rights activist from Mississippi who actively fought for voting rights, against segregation, and boycotts of businesses that practiced discrimination.

 - Medgar Wiley Evers was born on July 2, 1925, in Decatur, Mississippi.
 He was the third child of Jesse and James Evers.
 He had four siblings, including his brother Charles Evers, the first African-American mayor in the state of Mississippi during the post-Reconstruction era.
 His father worked at a sawmill and the Evers family owned a small farm.